 Duane Koslowski, Athlete

 Duane graduated from Doland, SD in 1977.
-He was a two-time state finalist, and earned Doland’s first state title in 1977 with a 29-0 record in the 185 lb. class.
+He was a two-time state finalist and earned Doland’s first state title in 1977 with a 29-0 record in the 185 lb. class.
 His team placed second in state that year as well.
-Duane also excelled in football, achieving all-Conference and all-State honors, helping his team to three undefeated season in nine-man football.
+Duane also excelled in football, achieving all-Conference and all-State honors and helping his team to three undefeated seasons in nine-man football.

-Duane attended the University of Minnesota-Morris, where he played football and wres-tled.
-He was a two-time NSIC champion and a NCAA Division III Champion in 1981.
-He earned All-Conference and All-District in football, and was an All-American lineman.
+Duane attended the University of Minnesota-Morris, where he played football and wrestled.
+He was a two-time NSIC champion and an NCAA Division III Champion in 1981.
+He earned All-Conference and All-District in football and was an All-American lineman.
 Duane graduated with a B.A. in Business Economics.

-After a 3 year lay-off Duane continued his wrestling career representing the Minnesota Greco-Roman Wrestling Club.
-With his twin brother Dennis as his coach and mentor he won 3 U.S. National Greco-Roman Championships.
-He placed 4th in the heavy-weight Division in the 1986 World Championships in Budapest, Hungary and placed 5th in the 1987 World Championships held in Clermont-Ferrand, France.
+After a three-year lay-off, Duane continued his wrestling career representing the Minnesota Greco-Roman Wrestling Club.
+With his twin brother Dennis as his coach and mentor, he won 3 U.S. National Greco-Roman Championships.
+He placed 4th in the heavy-weight Division in the 1986 World Championships in Budapest, Hungary, and placed 5th in the 1987 World Championships held in Clermont-Ferrand, France.
 He won a gold medal at the 1987 Pan-Am Games in Indianapolis, Indiana.
 He was inducted into the University of Minnesota-Morris “Cougar” Hall of Fame in 1986 and the NSIC Conference Hall of Fame in 1989.
 Duane was a member of the 1988 Olympic Greco-Roman team that competed in Seoul, South Korea, where he placed 8th.

 Today Duane is a Regional Manager for Harleysville Life Insurance Company.
 He resides in Palmyra, Virginia.
 He is married to Mary Pat, and they have four children; Jason, Christina, MacLean, and Caden.
 Duane spends much of his free time coaching youth soccer, football, and basketball.